revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-RDD work as a distributed collection of data elements spread across many machines in the cluster.
-It is a set of Spark/Scala objects representing data.
-Whereas Data Frame is a distributed collection of data organized into named columns.
-It is conceptually equal to a table in a relational database.
+RDD work as a distributed collection of data elements spread across many machines in the cluster.It is a set of Spark/Scala objects representing data.Whereas Data Frame is a distributed collection of data organized into named columns.It is conceptually equal to a table in a relational database.

 </details>
 </blockquote>

 ---

-61. How to create a Rdd in Hadoop?
+61.How to create a Rdd in Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)